ortizlu/JSOddities/objectCopying/objectCopying.md

+# Deep Copying in JS

-our sample item object that contains a function, REGEXP and other things.
+Our sample item object that contains a function, REGEXP and other things.
 Normally, we could use JSON.parse(JSON.stringify(item)) to create an object, but unfortunately that does not work for functions or REGEX.

 ```js
 const item = {